Standard goblins range in skin color from a reddish shade to yellow to a greenish color. They have long sharp fangs and pointy teeth.

 STATS: Although kenku cannot fly, their residual wings allow them to glide somewhat, and assist in jumping.

 There are two types of minotaurs, bestial and humanoid.
-The humanoid minotaurs are roughly as intelligent as humans, while the bestial ones are of more animal like intelligence.
+The humanoid minotaurs are roughly as intelligent as humans, while the bestial ones are of more animal like intelligence and form.
 The bestial minotaurs roam free in forested or rocky lands, and the humanoid ones sometimes domesticate them as guard or attack animals.
 Bestial is of course a deadly insult to any humanoid minotaur.